Transipedia/KaMRaT/README.md

                                           without header line, each row can be either: sample name, sample condition
-                                          sample name, sample condition, sample batch (only for lrc, nbc, and svm) -with STR1[:STR2]    File indicating features to rank (STR1) and counting mode (STR2) if not provided, all indexed features are used for ranking STR2 can be one of [rep, mean, median] -seltop NUM          Select top ranked features
+                                          sample name, sample condition, sample batch (only for lrc, nbc, and svm) -with STR1[:STR2]    File indicating features to score (STR1) and counting mode (STR2) if not provided, all indexed features are used for scoring STR2 can be one of [rep, mean, median] -seltop NUM          Select top scored features
-                                          if NUM > 1, number of top features to select (should be integer) if 0 < NUM <= 1, ratio of top features to select if absent or NUM <= 0, output all features -outpath STR         Path to ranking result
+                                          if NUM > 1, number of top features to select (should be integer) if 0 < NUM <= 1, ratio of top features to select if absent or NUM <= 0, output all features -outpath STR         Path to scoring result
                                           if not provided, output to screen
                  -withcounts          Output sample count vectors [false]

-[NOTE]     For ranking methods lrc, nbc, and svm, a univariate CV fold number (nfold) can be provided
+[NOTE]     For scoring methods lrc, nbc, and svm, a univariate CV fold number (nfold) can be provided
                if nfold = 0, leave-one-out cross-validation
                if nfold = 1, without cross-validation, training and testing on the whole datset if nfold > 1, n-fold cross-validation
-           For t-test ranking methods, a transformation log2(x + 1) is applied to sample counts For SVM ranking, sample counts standardization is applied feature by feature
+           For t-test scoring methods, a transformation log2(x + 1) is applied to sample counts For SVM scoring, sample counts standardization is applied feature by feature
 ```

 </details>